sudara/recipes/teri-chicken.md

 ### Key To Good Teri Chicken

 * Too much undiluted soy sauce + hours of marinating will make the chicken too salty.
+If you will marinate overnight, a 1:1 soy to water ratio is probably best.
+Otherwise you can use less water.
-* You don't have to marinate — in that case I would cook longer at a lower temp so the meat has more contact time with the marinade.
+* You don't *have* to marinate — in that case I would cook longer at a lower temp so the meat has more contact time with the marinade.

 ### Ingredients